cirocosta/devents/README.md

 > "At a given point in time, what was happening in this daemon?
 Did it create a container?
 Did it attach the network to the container?"
 > "What is the rate of container creation that we're seeing in the set of docker daemon labelled with `com.testing=test-machines`?"
 > "What images are being pulled the most?"
+> "How many containers are connecting to a network called 'blabla'?"
+> "When did containers labelled 'com.myproject=hey' started failing the health checks?"
+> ""

 ###  Table of Contents